okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-google-authenticator/main/ios/enrollmentintegrationsteps.md

 ### 3: Authenticate the user credentials

 The SDK uses a `Response` object to represent the server request for the current sign-in step.
-It contains a collection of remediations (`Remedation`) that specify the type of step, any general messages, and a nested collection of forms (`Remedation.Form`) containing fields (`Remedation.Form.Field`) that represent the various elements of the UI, such as an entry field with a label.
+It contains a collection of remediations (`Remediation`) that specify the type of step, any general messages, and a nested collection of forms (`Remediation.Form`) containing fields (`Remediation.Form.Field`) that represent the various elements of the UI, such as an entry field with a label.
 Completing a step usually requires setting the value of one or more fields.
 The remediation is then sent back to the server with the updated values by calling `proceed()`.
 The server processes the values and then sends the next step.